The Ebola Epidemic Whose Compassionate use Therapeutics will be Tested?

 The problem with drugs in development for Ebola as compassionate use candidates is that there is so little human experience to date.
 In past epidemics, such as with H1N1 flu several years ago, emergency use authorization of experimental therapeutics was more readily justified because of the greater pre-existing human use experience.
 However, a strong case can be made in the case of the Ebola epidemic that the risks of adverse outcomes related to the experimental drug are relatively minor given the alternative that giving nothing more than supportive care equates to a rapidly-fatal clinical outcome in most instances.
 In our opinion it would be justified to evaluate by compassionate use a wide range of potential Ebola therapeutics with considerations of risk vs. benefit very different from those applied to typical IND studies.

 Dr. Bob Roth, M.D., Ph.D. is Vice President and Worldwide Medical Director at The Weinberg Group, the world’s leading food and drug consulting firm.
-If you have any questions, please reach out to us by email.
+If you have any questions, please contact us.